 Now, click on the Generate button.
 You need to move the mouse around to generate a random sequence, and after that is done, you need to enter the key comment to help you identify your SSH key later, and you must enter the passphrase, and it is very important to save this passphrase for later use.

-On top, you have a public key that you will use to setup AWS user, but before that, click to Save private key.
-Store this private key in the safe place, it will be used later by TortoiseGit, to make things easier give this key a file name related to CodeCommit (codecommit.ppk or similar).
-So, it is important to save passphrase, private key and public key sequence from Putty, all of that will be needed later.
+On top, you have a public key that you will use to set up an AWS user, but before that, click to Save private key.
+Store this private key in a safe place, it will be used later by TortoiseGit, to make things easier give this key a file name related to CodeCommit (codecommit.ppk or similar).
+So, it is important to save the passphrase, private key, and public key sequence from Putty, all of that will be needed later.